jeeanribeiro/jeeanribeiro/README.md

 I'm a passionate Software Engineer, front-end specialist and blockchain/DLT enthusiast.

-Actually developing IOTA's Firefly Wallet and some personal projects.
+Actually developing Bloom Wallet and some side projects.

 I like to travel, learn new stuff and have an active mind and body.